ampii/ampii-server/README.md

 Known Issues / Bugs
 -------------------

-- Changes made by Addendum 135-2016bp are only partially implemented at this point.
-Updates to come.
+- This code implements the changes made by Addendum 135-2016bp.
+That addendum is still pending final publication.
+The last public review version is here: http://www.bacnet.org/Addenda/Add-135-2016bp-ppr1-draft-3_chair_approved.pdf.
+No substantive changes were made after the public review and it is currently awaiting final publication at ashrae.org.

-- Root certificates:
-    /.auth/root-cert-pend is not used to validate the /.auth/dev-cert-pend.
+- Root certificates: /.auth/root-cert-pend is not used to validate the /.auth/dev-cert-pend.

 ToDo
 ----

 There are several items that are planned but not completed yet.

-- Finish implementing Addendum 135-2016bp.

 - It would be useful to make console logs available through the web interface for remote testers.

 - Client.java uses HttpURLConnection.
 It would be helpful for language portability to remove dependency on this library functionality and implement on raw sockets like the server side does.